 What is vacation rental cleaning?

-While we all like to keep our homes clean and tidy, a vacation rental clean differs in several important ways from a regular household clean.
-You’re cleaning for paying guests, who don’t want to be reminded that strangers have slept in their bed or eaten from their plates.
-A vacation rental cleaning needs to be thorough, efficient, and fast enough to limit downtime between checkout and checkin.
+While we all like to keep our homes tidy, a vacation rental clean differs from a regular household clean in important ways.
+You’re cleaning for paying guests who don’t want any reminder that strangers slept in the bed or ate from the plates.
+It needs to be thorough, efficient, and fast enough to limit downtime between checkout and check-in.

-Areas that you might only clean once a week, once a month, or even less frequently at home need to be cleaned between every guest at a vacation rental property.
-That means changing the beds, washing the linens and towels, wiping down the fridge, microwave, and other appliances, and getting into all the nooks and crannies a regular household clean might overlook.
-In fact, a vacation rental clean is closer to deep cleaning a property than carrying out regular weekly chores.
-But don’t worry, our comprehensive turnover cleaning checklist will keep you covered!
-Keep reading to learn more.
+Areas you might clean only weekly or monthly at home need cleaning between every guest — changing beds, washing linens and towels, wiping down the fridge, microwave, and other appliances, and getting into all the nooks and crannies a routine clean overlooks.
+In fact, a turnover clean is closer to deep cleaning a property than doing weekly chores — but the checklist below has you covered.

 What is the fastest way to clean a vacation rental?

-Speed is critical when it comes to turnover cleaning.
-Often there are only a few hours between one group of guests departing and another arriving.
-Nobody wants to spend the first day of their vacation waiting for the cleaners to finish working!
-Learning how to effectively clean a property in an hour or two is important for any host, whether you’re renting your property privately or through a service such as Airbnb or Vrbo.
+Speed is critical for turnover cleaning — often there are only a few hours between one group leaving and the next arriving, and nobody wants to spend the first day of their vacation waiting for cleaners to finish.
+Learning to clean a property well in an hour or two matters for any host, whether you rent privately or through Airbnb or Vrbo.

-The first step is to get organized.
-Clean from the top down, and from inside-out.
-This prevents you from spreading dust or dirt in areas you’ve already cleaned.
-You should also factor in how long each task will take.
-For example laundering bed linen will take an hour or two in a washing machine, so make sure you start by stripping the beds and starting a load.
-The linens can finish washing while you clean the rest of the property.
+First, get organized.
+Clean from the top down and inside-out so you don’t spread dust or dirt onto areas you’ve already done.
+Factor in how long each task takes: laundering linens takes an hour or two in the machine, so strip the beds and start a load first — the linens can finish washing while you clean the rest of the property.

 Cleaning materials for a turnover clean

-While each property has its own unique needs, for most you’ll need the following equipment:
+Each property has its own needs, but for most you’ll want:

 - Handheld brush and dustpan